951-579-4096

 The other best solution in preventing ice dams is ventilating your attic.
 Generally, houses with proper attic ventilation are not prone to ice dams.
 Letting the cool breeze from the outside circulate in the attic space prevents ice dams to form.

-To make sure your attic is well ventilated, first, inspect if the existing vents are not covered with insulation or anything.
+To make sure your attic is well-ventilated, first, inspect if the existing vents are not covered with insulation or anything.
 Remove anything from the soffits so outdoor air can flow freely.
 Check the size of the vent opening.
 The standard guideline for venting is 1 square foot for every 150 sq. ft. of attic floor area.

 If your attic has no vents, adding a ridge vent can be your best option.
-If you need more information about this procedure or need help in installing it, you might as well contact a professional roofer.
+If you need more information about this procedure or need help installing it, you might as well contact a professional roofer.

 Aside from insulation and ventilation, proper roof maintenance can prevent ice dams in winter.